Why can’t I get approved for a credit card?

 6. You’re too young to apply

 You need to be at least 18 years old to apply for your own credit card account.
 But if you’re under 21, you have to prove that you have enough independent income to make your minimum credit card payments.
 Having a co-signer who’s older than 21 is another option.
-But remember, not all issuers allow co-signers.
+Again, not all issuers allow co-signers.

 What you can do: If you don’t meet the age requirements, consider asking a trusted loved one if you could be an authorized user on their card.
 If the primary account holder uses credit responsibly, becoming an authorized user may help you build credit before you apply for your own card.
 But negative actions can reflect poorly on both your credit scores.